aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/pictures/delete-all-pictures-from-excel-worksheet/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Pictures/DeleteWorksheetPictures) defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.

-You can use the cURL command‑line tool to access Aspose.Cells web services easily.
+You can use the cURL command-line tool to access Aspose.Cells web services easily.
 The following example shows how to call the API with cURL.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}